-Imaginative play plus a sight words activity: an unusually clever way to make what was once dull, suddenly burst with potential.
+Imaginative play rolled into sight words activity: an unusually clever way to make what was once dull, suddenly burst with potential.

 One thing my kids really miss from our Pre-Covid life is grocery shopping.
 I never knew how much I would miss taking them to the grocery store and all the sweet interactions we would have as we walked around picking out what we needed (and yes, tantrums too).